Skip to content

 0.001–0.003 in.
 (0.025–0.08 mm)Cost: +60–150%

-Freeform profile with datums requires 5-axis machining (ball-end mill with continuous tool-path contouring) and full CMM 3D surface scan.
+Freeform profile with datums typically requires 5-axis machining (ball-end mill with continuous tool-path contouring), though 3-axis can work if the profile and datums are accessible in a single setup.
+Full CMM 3D surface scan is required.
 The combination of high machine-hour rate ($150–250/hr for 5-axis) and extended CMM time makes this the most expensive GD&T callout category.
+In metric terms, the tight end is about 0.025 mm.

 0.0005–0.001 in.
 (0.013–0.025 mm)Cost: +50–100%

 Turning and boring can achieve 0.002 in. cylindricity.
-Below 0.001 in. typically requires ID/OD grinding or honing — a secondary operation that adds $20–50+ per bore.
+Below 0.001 in. typically requires ID/OD grinding or honing, which is a secondary operation that adds $20–50+ per bore.
 The CMM must do a multi-section scan to verify.
+In metric terms, that is about 0.05 mm at the achievable end and 0.025 mm when it gets expensive.

 Tight position at RFS